SOC 2 Compliance Cost: Budget Planning Guide

 Remediation Costs if Controls Fail Testing

 In worst-case scenarios where significant controls fail testing, you might need a second abbreviated audit to verify the fixes.
-That can cost fifteen thousand to forty thousand dollars and delay your SOC 2 report by several months.
-This is why getting controls right before the auditor arrives is important.
-A solid preparation phase prevents expensive remediation cycles.
-Most companies have at least a few minor findings that require small remediation efforts.
-Plan for one to two weeks of remediation work even with a clean audit.
-Expect a few findings and budget for one to two thousand dollars in additional auditor fees for re-testing.
+That costs $15,000 to $40,000 and delays your SOC 2 report by several months.
+This is why getting controls right before the auditor arrives matters.
+According to Coalfire's 2023 audit trends data, approximately 65% of first-time SOC 2 audits have at least one exception — plan for 1 to 2 weeks of remediation work and $1,000 to $2,000 in additional auditor fees for re-testing even in a relatively clean audit.

 Hidden Costs Vendors Don't Mention Upfront